nasa/cumulus/packages/api/config/README.md

 ## Api Distribution App

 The lambda function and the api endpoints used by AWS ApiGateway service are stored in `distribution.yml` for the distribution app.
-The distribution app is used for putting objects on S3 behind a [EarthLogin](https://urs.earthdata.nasa.gov/documentation) authentication.
+The distribution app is used for putting objects on S3 behind a [Earthdata Login](https://urs.earthdata.nasa.gov/documentation) authentication.

 ## Api Lambdas